sindreij/willow/README.md

 So what is happening here.
 We have a `Msg` which is the action type in Elm.
 Each event in Elm creates one such Message.
 Then we have the `update` function which takes in a message and a model and returns the new model.
-We have a `view` function which takes a model and return the html to render.
-At the end we have a main which connects everything.
+We have a `view` function which takes a model and returns the html to render.
+At the end we have a `main`-function which connects everything.

 If we try to translate this to Rust, it will become something like: